ritstudentgovernment/accounts-saml2/README.md

 # accounts-saml2

-This Meteor web application demonstrates SAML2 authentication.
+This Meteor package implements SAML2 authentication.
 It is a wrapper for the node `passport-saml` module.
 It provides middleware routes for processing login, callback, and metadata requests.

 Install
 =======